2025 Villanova Wildcats football team

-The 2025 Villanova Wildcats football team represent Villanova University as a member of the Coastal Athletic Association Football Conference (CAA Football) during the 2025 NCAA Division I FCS football season.
-The Wildcats are led by ninth-year head coach Mark Ferrante and play their home games at Villanova Stadium located in Villanova, Pennsylvania.
+The 2025 Villanova Wildcats football team represented Villanova University as a member of the Coastal Athletic Association Football Conference (CAA Football) during the 2025 NCAA Division I FCS football season.
+The Wildcats were led by ninth-year head coach Mark Ferrante and played their home games at Villanova Stadium located in Villanova, Pennsylvania.

-This will be the last season for Villanova in CAA Football.
+This was the last season for Villanova in CAA Football.
 The Wildcats will become a football-only member of the Patriot League in 2026.